Parallel-in-Time/pySDC/pySDC/tutorial/step_3/README.rst

 first time step).
 Analogously, we could ask for all residuals at the final iteration of each step by calling ``filter_stats(stats, iter=-1, type='residual')``.
-The second helper routine converts the filtered or non-filtered dictionary to a listof tuples, where the first part is the item defined by the parameter ``sortby`` and the second part is the value.
+The second helper routine converts the filtered or non-filtered dictionary to a list of tuples, where the first part is the item defined by the parameter ``sortby`` and the second part is the value.
 Here, we would like to have a list of iterations and residuals to see how SDC converged over the